engineerultimatum/ultimate-task-manager/DESIGN.md

 ## Conclusion

-The Todo Tree application demonstrates effective use of modern Rust UI frameworks (Dioxus 0.7) for building performant, cross-platform applications.
+The UTiM application demonstrates effective use of modern Rust UI frameworks (Dioxus 0.7) for building performant, cross-platform applications.
 The reactive signal-based state management provides excellent developer experience while maintaining high performance.
 The hierarchical tree structure with gamification creates an engaging user experience for task management.

 All 4 primary use cases are fully implemented and ready for demonstration.
 The modular component architecture allows for easy future enhancements and feature additions.

 ---

-**Document Version**: 1.0
+**Document Version**: 1.0.2
 **Last Updated**: March 5, 2026
 **Author**: engineerultimatum